valtsao17/PINNs-framework/README.md

 # PINNs-framework

 ## Overview
 This repository contains ongoing development of a framework that utilizes PINNs (Physics Informed Neural Networks) to solve both forward and inverse problems.
-The idea of PINNs was introduced by [Raissi et al.](https://www.sciencedirect.com/science/article/pii/S0021999118307125) in 2019 as a method of embedding knowledge of a known physical system into a neural network so that the algorithm may more effectively learn the unknown analytical solution or coefficients.
+The idea of PINNs was introduced by [Raissi et al.](https://www.sciencedirect.com/science/article/pii/S0021999118307125) in 2019 as a method of embedding knowledge of a physical system and its governing laws into a neural network such that it was possble to learn the unknown analytical solution or coefficients of a PDE given data sparsity.
 More information will be added to this page as the framework scales.

 ### Benchmark
 For the application of environmental forensics, pollutant tracking or source identification is particularly of interest.
 As a benchmark case, this study will look at the advection diffusion PDE in 1D, which can be described with